 - Photocopy requests are approved by the librarian and photocopying is done by staff only.
 Materials in poor condition might not be approved for photocopying.
 Library staff can arrange for photography and readers may also arrange for their own photography with permission from library staff.

-- No Special Collections Dept. materials may leave the reading room or Special Collections Dept. facility.
+- No Special Collections Department materials may leave the reading room or Special Collections Department facility.